MicrosoftDocs/cpp-docs/docs/standard-library/shared-ptr-class.md

 ## Remarks

-The shared_ptr class describes an object that uses reference counting to manage resources.
+The `shared_ptr` class describes an object that uses reference counting to manage resources.
 A `shared_ptr` object effectively holds a pointer to the resource that it owns or holds a null pointer.
 A resource can be owned by more than one `shared_ptr` object; when the last `shared_ptr` object that owns a particular resource is destroyed, the resource is freed.

-A `shared_ptr` stops owning a resource when it is reassigned or reset.
+A `shared_ptr` stops owning a resource when it's reassigned or reset.

 The template argument `T` might be an incomplete type except as noted for certain member functions.

 When a `shared_ptr<T>` object is constructed from a resource pointer of type `G*` or from a `shared_ptr<G>`, the pointer type `G*` must be convertible to `T*`.
-If it is not, the code will not compile.
+If it's not convertible, the code will not compile.
 For example:

 ```cpp
 #include <memory>